illumio/illumio.core/README.md

 ## Support

-The `illumio.illumio` collection is released and distributed as open source software subject to the included [LICENSE](LICENSE).
+The `illumio.core` collection is released and distributed as open source software subject to the included [LICENSE](LICENSE).
 Illumio has no obligation or responsibility related to the package with respect to support, maintenance, availability, security or otherwise.
 Please read the entire [LICENSE](LICENSE) for additional information regarding the permissions and limitations.
 Support is offered on a best-effort basis through the [Illumio app integrations team](mailto:app-integrations@illumio.com) and project contributors.

 ## Contributing